Report: Downed power lines sparked deadly California fires

 SAN FRANCISCO (AP) — Downed power lines caused a dozen Northern California wildfires last fall, including two that killed a total of 15 people, California’s Department of Forestry and Fire Protection said Friday.
-It was the deadliest series of fires in California history.
+The wildfires were part of a series that were the deadliest in California history.

 The agency said in a report that investigators determined the fires “were caused by electric power and distribution lines, conductors and the failure of power poles.”

-All involved equipment owned by San Francisco-based Pacific Gas & Electric.
+All involved equipment owned by San Francisco-based Pacific Gas & Electric Co.
 A message left with PG&E was not immediately returned Friday afternoon.

 The fires were part of a series of blazes that raged through wind-whipped California last October that killed 44 people, destroyed 8,800 structures and forced more than 100,000 people to evacuate.
 About 11,000 firefighters from 17 states and Australia helped battle the blazes.